 Key features to look for when choosing a saw:

-• Blade bore diameter (for Circular Saws) - This is the diameter of the hole in the middle of the blade.
+- Blade more diameter - This is the diameter of the hole in the middle of the blade.
 This hole (called the 'blade bore') varies from one saw to another, and it's very important that you use the correct size blades for your machine.

 Highly portable, and now available cordlessly, jigsaws cut through metal, wood, plastics, aluminium, laminates and ceramic tiles - as long as you fit the right blades for the job.
 Because of their narrow blade, they're particularly ideal for cutting curves and awkward shapes.
 That makes them very useful if you're cutting shelves, laminate flooring, kitchen worktops, skirting board and shapes to make items like toys.